 “Congratulations to all the students who presented at the conference, and special accolades to the winners,” said Babu Patlolla, dean of the College of Arts and Sciences.
 You have demonstrated exceptional talent, and your success is a testament to your commitment to excellence.
 Your achievements are a source of pride for all of us here at Alcorn State University, and we look forward to seeing more great things from you in the future.”

-Ismael Mayo, a senior biology major in the College of Arts and Sciences, won first place in the Undergraduate Student Oral Presentation category with his research on Renewable Energy.
+Ismael Maya, a senior biology major in the College of Arts and Sciences, won first place in the Undergraduate Student Oral Presentation category with his research on Renewable Energy.

-Under the guidance of Dr. Marta Piva, interim chair and professor of biology, Mayo’s biofuel project used mutated Baker’s yeast to study their increased capacity to produce ethanol through fermentation of non-edible plants.
+Under the guidance of Dr. Marta Piva, interim chair and professor of biology, Maya’s biofuel project used mutated Baker’s yeast to study their increased capacity to produce ethanol through fermentation of non-edible plants.

 Andjule Davis, a sophomore majoring in agriculture, won second place for her research on Animal Health.